EMPAT94/empat94.github.io/_gs/tutorial.md

 *Special Effects*

-* Magic Boost - You get extra intelligence, perception, and/or wisdom points on every Class Upgrade
+* Magic Boost - You get extra Intelligence, Perception, and/or Wisdom points on every Class Upgrade

 ---

 'Whoa, I got 32 XP for this piece of cake?
 9 more crocs and I'm level 3 baby!
 Ah, I bet mine was the highest though, so others probably got less.'

-Apparently, I was correct, but the difference in XP wasn't as big as I had imagined.
+Apparently, while I was correct, the difference in XP wasn't as big as I had imagined.
 Everyone received somewhere between 20 to 30 XP.

 'Except Arya.
 I wonder how she will get to level 3 here without having to heal?'

 I was looking at her as I thought that when she cast a heal upon herself.
 She must've noticed my questioning gaze, because she replied, "Ah, I don't have to heal actual wounds to get XP.
 If I just cast the spell, I get a little XP as well.
 It's much less, but it's something."
 If that is not a cheat power, I don't know what is.
 'Wait, hey.
 Why can't I get XP when I cast my spells out of combat?'
 I asked her, "Do you get XP for Identify as well?"
 "No, just for Heal," she said with an apologizing tone.
 'Of course, it is like that.
-Just you wait, system, I am gonna hack the sh+t out of you.'
+Just you wait, system, I am gonna hack the shit out of you.'
 This unfair treatment lit a different fire in my heart.
-It burned just as bright as the one asking me to get home.
+It burned just as bright as the one wanting me to get home.
 However, this one was different.
 It was the same one I always got when faced with a tough challenge.

 'Speaking of, is there a role-based structure in this system as well?
 Gotta be, given how closely it resembles our world's technology.
-There must be root access as well'.
+There must be root access as well.'

 I decided to put the thought in the back of my mind for now.
 Everyone else had checked their attributes and stats as well.
 We decided to move on and explore the caves while our mana and stamina recovered.
 'If this is how the fight against every crocodile goes, then this might just be the easiest level so far,' I mused.